 Do you offer housing, or provide funding for rent or relocation?

-I can participate for most of the scheduled time between June 12th and August 18th, but I have other activities such as vacation, travel or conferences planned during this time.
+I can participate for most of the scheduled time between June 10th and August 16th, but I have other activities such as vacation, travel or conferences planned during this time.
 Can I apply?

 What level of programming experience is necessary?

 We do not have rigid requirements for programming experience, and we intentionally look for a variety of technical skills.
 But at minimum, we expect that you should be comfortable using one programming language to solve data/software problems by quickly discovering and learning what you need to know.
 Strong applicants have experience coding on projects completed outside of formal introductory programming courses.
-Languages commonly used in our projects include Python, R, SQL and JavaScript.
+Languages commonly used in our projects include Python, R, SQL, and JavaScript.
 Prior experience with one or more of these is helpful but not required, provided you can learn new software tools quickly.

 I am not sure what is meant by the question about “social good” experience in the application.
 What kinds of activities should be included there?

 We have an open definition of “social good,” and are truly interested in hearing how you interpret this for yourself.
-But relevant experience might include social justice activism, civic engagement, community organizing, applied research addressing pressing social issues, work with nonprofit organizations, civic technology development, humanitarian assistance, community-based participatory research, charitable fundraising, and many other things.
+However, relevant experience might include social justice activism, civic engagement, community organizing, applied research addressing pressing social issues, work with nonprofit organizations, civic technology development, humanitarian assistance, community-based participatory research, charitable fundraising, and many other things.
 Relevant experience does not need to be technical in nature, nor does it need to overlap with your educational/research activities.

 When will I receive a response to my application?